 We like to ensure that visitors of all abilities can comfortably visit the British Ironwork centre and are always improving our access to cater for everyone.

 The Showroom, Reception and Café areas all have ramped access and the site is generally flat, although in areas it can have uneven ground.
-We have a disabled toilet located in reception which also features a baby changing unit.
+We have a disabled toilet located in our office reception which also features a baby changing unit.
 We also have a wheelchairs on site available for visitors, we only ask that you let us know before you visit if you wish to borrow a wheelchair.

 Dogs are allowed on site, and you can enjoy walking amongst the sculpture park with your canine companion.
 We also have dog bowls situated around the site.
 We do have a lovely veranda where you can relax on our leather sofas and enjoy some refreshments with your dog, the only areas they are not permitted is within our showroom and café due to being food preparation areas.